Kingdom (2025 film): Controversies

 Kingdom faced criticism from the Tamil-speaking community for its depiction of Sri Lankan Tamils.
 The portrayal was widely condemned as insensitive, with critics highlighting the ongoing impact of the Tamil genocide in Sri Lanka.
 The film was accused of misrepresenting a historically persecuted group, leading to online backlash, including calls for both a boycott and a ban of the film in Tamil Nadu.

 Future

 Following the theatrical release of Kingdom on 31 July 2025, Gowtam Tinnanuri said that the film was envisioned as part of a larger Kingdom universe.
 Instead of moving immediately to a sequel, the makers announced that a standalone OTT prequel focusing on the character Sethu was in development.
 The prequel is intended to expand the narrative and serve as a bridge to the sequel.
 Tinnanuri also stated that Kingdom: Part 2 remains in the pipeline and will follow after the prequel.
-In addition, discussions have taken place about a potential third film, set in the 1920s, though this project has not been finalised.
+In addition, discussions also took place about a potential third film, set in the 1920s, though this project was not finalised.
+However, following the lukewarm response from the audience, the sequel was shelved.